TheRF/cm/README.md

 ## Configuration

 cm doesn't come with prebuild flags.
-Instead flags are defined in the config file *.cm* located in the HOME directory.
+Instead flags are defined in the config file *cm* located in the $HOME/.config/ directory.

 The configuration file is built as follows: